Soft Navigations and Interaction Contentful Paint

 Abstract

-This document defines a mechanism for measuring interaction-initiated effects, enabling user agents to attribute page modifications and performance entries back to the user interactions that triggered them.
+This document defines a set of APIs that web page authors can use to detect same-document ("soft") navigations and attribute subsequent page modifications and contentful paints back to the user interactions that triggered them.

 Status of this document